elektro-wolle/rust-registry/README.md

 - [x] Streaming upload
 - [x] Streaming download
 - [ ] add synchronisation for concurrent uploads
+- [ ] add proxying request to other registries
+- [ ] add support for multiple registries in one instance
+- [ ] add support grouping registries in namespaces, e.g. first query the "dev" registry, then the "prod" registry before gchr.io is queried.
 - [ ] delete unfinished uploads
 - [ ] basic auth credentials
 - [ ] `docker login` with username and password